AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025480494

 Abstract

 Patellar fractures, especially transverse and comminuted types, often present mechanical challenges that exceed the capabilities of conventional fixation constructs.
-This study developed a topology-optimized metal 3D-printed dual-compression patellar plate designed to improve fragment stability while maintaining appropriate intraoperative rigidity.
-The plate design was first refined by original anatomically assembled thin bone plate (AATBP) through finite element (FE) analysis and topology optimization to preserve primary load-bearing paths and reduce excessive stiffness.
-The optimized structure was subsequently fabricated using selective laser melting (Ti-6Al-4V) and mechanically evaluated in accordance with ASTM F382 standards.
-Static four-point bending tests demonstrated a proof load (P) of 257.31 ± 5.40 N and structural bending stiffness (EIe) of 1.10 ± 0.01 N·m².
-Fatigue testing showed runout at 15%P, while failure occurred at higher load levels (25%P and 30%P), revealing two distinct modes: plate fracture at topology-optimized transition zones and locking-screw shear failure.
+This study develops a topology-optimized metal three-dimensional-printed dual-compression patellar plate designed to improve fragment stability while maintaining appropriate intraoperative rigidity.
+The plate design was first refined using an original anatomically assembled thin bone plate, which underwent finite element analysis and topology optimization to preserve primary load-bearing paths and reduce excessive stiffness.
+The optimized structure was subsequently fabricated using selective laser melting with Ti-6Al-4V and mechanically evaluated in accordance with American Society for Testing and Materials F382 standards.
+Static four-point bending tests demonstrated a proof load (P) of 257.31 ± 5.40 N and structural bending stiffness of 1.10 ± 0.01 N·m².
+Fatigue testing revealed runout at 15% P, while failure occurred at higher load levels (25% P & 30% P), revealing two distinct modes: plate fracture at topology-optimized transition zones and locking-screw shear failure.
 Static tensile testing revealed that dual-compression fixation significantly (p<0.05) enhanced load-bearing capacity compared with single-compression fixation for both C1 (712 N vs. 517.5 N) and C3 (253.75 N vs. 205.25 N) fracture models.
 Dynamic knee-extension testing demonstrated that dual compression markedly reduced medial–lateral fracture micromotion, decreasing C3 gaps from 0.348–0.534 mm to 0.078–0.107 mm without increasing quadriceps reaction force.
 Overall, the topology-optimized dual-compression patellar plate provides mechanically validated interfragmentary stability, effective micromotion control, and a well-defined fatigue performance envelope, supporting its potential as an advanced fixation solution for clinically challenging patellar fractures.

 Keywords